kyymichelle/country-guess/src/static/markdown/blog.md

 #### Testing

 Before moving on to starting to write the Redux store, I wanted to do some tests for the new component.
+Following this [useful example](https://dev.to/theactualgivens/testing-react-hook-state-changes-2oga), I found that I had to remove the `useState` import from Game.tsx and use `React.useState` so that I could mock the entire `React` module.